athul/blog/content/blog/probot/index.md

  Now, if you check the `.env`  file you'll see the variable values auto-filled with the necessary data.
 Glitch automatically deploys our app and our app will be listening to the webhooks to be received.

- > Test the app by making a new issue in the test repo on GitHub.
+ > Test the app by making a new issue in a test repo on GitHub.

  It works right?
 Congratulations 🎉🎉 You just made yourself a GitHub App👌👌